-Maciej is one of the founders of Third Floor Gallery in Cardiff and a member of the Polish street photography collective Un-Posed.
-He is also a collector of photography books and loves being in Asia – he’s visited India 11 times so far and is already planning more visits.
+Maciej is also one of the founders of Third Floor Gallery in Cardiff.
+He is a passionate collector of photography books and loves Asia – after 12 visits to India he decided to base himself there for some time.